Lipun911/Lipun911/README.md

 - TryHackme (Pre Security, Cyber security 101)

 ## 🚀 Projects

-### 🔍 Security Audit – Botium Toys
+### 🔍 IT Security Audit & Compliance Gap Analysis

-- Identified 18 security gaps in user access controls & firewall policies.
+* **Audit Overview:** Evaluated the administrative, technical, and physical security controls of a fictional US business (Botium Toys) to assess system resilience and adherence to the NIST CSF.
-- Implemented MFA & RBAC, improving compliance by 69%.
+* **Vulnerability & Compliance Analysis:** Identified critical vulnerabilities, calculating a high risk score of 8/10 due to a lack of proper asset management and non-compliance with PCI DSS, GDPR, and SOC standards.
-- Created an audit report aligned with PCI DSS, GDPR, and SOC 2.
+* **Remediation Strategy:** Delivered actionable recommendations to stakeholders, prioritizing the implementation of disaster recovery plans, Separation of Duties, and system encryption to fortify organizational security.

 ### 🌐 DDoS Attack Mitigation – Southridge Video
 - Investigated & mitigated a DDoS attack, reducing attack impact by 35%.